 Despite high consumer debt levels, a potential Canadian real estate bubble, and uncertainty surrounding the North American Free Trade Agreement (NAFTA), the S&P/TSX Composite gained 6.0% in 2017.
 A very strong economy in the first half of the year and a rebound in commodity prices resulted in a broad-based rally in the index.
 Nine of the ten sectors had a positive price return for the year.
 Oil as measured by West Texas Intermediate (WTI) advanced throughout the year by nearly 12.5 per cent to US$60.40 per barrel, which is likely to provide support for the index in the early part of 2018.

 The United States

-In overseas markets, international equities rose 0.7 per cent in Canadian dollar terms as measured by the MSCI EAFE Index.
-Brexit considerations aside, the European economic outlook has improved.
-Asia is showing improvement in its regional economies and stock markets—suggesting the growth we see is truly global in nature.
+In overseas markets, international equities rose 13.7 per cent in Canadian dollar terms as measured by the MSCI EAFE Index.
+Brexit and tensions in the Korean Peninsula aside, the European economic outlook has dramatically improved.
+European manufacturing, as measured by the IHS Markit Purchasing Managers Index® (PMI), is at its highest level since the European debt crisis.
+Asia is also showing improvement in its regional economies and stock markets—suggesting the growth we see is truly global in nature.

-We continue to believe the U.S., Canadian, and international economic environment will improve over what it was a year ago but it bears repeating that a positive economic environment doesn’t necessarily mean better returns.
-While we may be confident equity markets will deliver another year of positive returns, market volatility is likely to remain through the rest of 2017, driven mainly by headline news and politics.
+We continue to believe the U.S., Canadian and International economies will grow in 2018 and that the risk of a recession is low.
+As a reminder, a positive economic environment doesn’t necessarily mean better returns.
+While we may be confident equity markets will deliver another year of positive returns, market volatility is likely to be much higher than we saw in 2017.

 As always, if you have any questions about the markets or your investments, I'm here to talk.